farazML/MnistClassification/README.md

 # MnistClassification

-you can use this code to classify mnist dataset we are using mnist dataset from keras datasets, you can use your own handwritten numbers images instead dataset that we used.
+you can use this code to classify mnist dataset. we are using mnist dataset from keras datasets, you can use your own handwritten numbers images instead dataset that we used.